Internet-Draft The GNUnet communicators August 2024

 ENCRYPTED DATA

 The remaining data (as indicated by SIZE) is AES-GCM encrypted using the current session key and authenticated through the GCM TAG.
-This data contains a confirmation message (Figure 2).

 0 8 16 24 32 40 48 56